 I sincerely sympathize with the Mormon who is seeking to please God, honor Him, and bring glory to Him by trying to obey His commandments.
-However, when all is said and done and in the quiet of his own heart, when he faces the reality of God and his lack of holiness and perfection, can anyone say he has done all he can do, has triumphed over sin, and is perfect?
+However, when all is said and done and in the quiet of his own heart when he faces the reality of God and his lack of holiness and perfection, can anyone say that he has done all he can do, has triumphed over sin, and is perfect?
 Of course not.

 Mormonism teaches that salvation/exaltation is based upon keeping the Law.
 But, isn't this a great burden upon the Mormon?
 Isn't keeping the Law of God and seeking to be perfect (in order to become a god) a great strain?
-How do Mormons deal with their persistent sins and failures that reveal that they are not being perfect, that they are not triumphing over sin?
-If they are not triumphing, and not doing all they can do, then will they not be cast into outer darkness?
+How do Mormons deal with their persistent sins and failures that reveal that they are not being perfect--that they are not triumphing over sin?
+If they are not triumphing and not doing all they can do, then will they not be cast into outer darkness?

 Please understand that I am not in any way mocking the situation of the Mormons or their sincerity to do what they feel is right.
 But, we must ask whether or not anyone can achieve perfection through his own efforts of keeping the Law or any part of it.